-Given that the field is moving toward a more dimensional, personality-based understanding of BPD (e.g., the ICD-11's formal adoption of a dimensional system for classifying personality disorders), it is important to consider how extant treatments for this condition, developed in the context of a categorical diagnostic system, remain relevant in a changing nosological landscape.
+Given that the field is moving toward a more dimensional, personality-based understanding of BPD (e.g., the International Classification of formal adoption of a dimensional system for classifying personality disorders), it is important to consider how extant treatments for this condition, developed in the context of a categorical diagnostic system, remain relevant in a changing nosological landscape.
 We contend that existing interventions for BPD, in general, focus on a single AMPD Criterion B dimension of BPD (i.e., negative affectivity or antagonism).
-These treatments have amassed empirical support for their efficacy in addressing BPD (particularly for life-threatening symptoms; Kliem et al., 2010) and, importantly, at the group level, they do not appear to outperform each other (Cristea et al., 2017).
+These treatments have amassed empirical support for their efficacy in addressing BPD (particularly for life-threatening symptoms; Kliem et al., 2010), and, importantly, at the group level, they do not appear to outperform each other (Cristea et al., 2017).

 Dialectical behavior therapy (DBT; Linehan, 1993), perhaps the most well-known intervention for BPD, is designed to target emotional difficulties, analogous to the AMPD dimension of negative affectivity.
-Linehan (1993) describes BPD as a disorder of emotion dysregulation, characterized by high sensitivity to emotion-provoking stimuli, strong emotional responses, and slow return to baseline levels of arousal following a trigger.
-Although Linehan (1993) argues these emotional vulnerabilities are exacerbated by environmental factors (e.g., invalidating caregivers), DBT is primarily focused on addressing emotion dysregulation.
+Linehan (1993) described BPD as a disorder of emotion dysregulation, characterized by high sensitivity to emotionprovoking stimuli, strong emotional responses, and slow return to baseline levels of arousal following a trigger.
+Although Linehan (1993) argued these emotional vulnerabilities are exacerbated by environmental factors (e.g., invalidating caregivers), DBT is primarily focused on addressing emotion dysregulation.
 DBT teaches patients cognitive-behavioral skills to tolerate (i.e., mindfulness, distress tolerance) and change (i.e., emotion regulation, interpersonal effectiveness1) emotions and the situations that elicit them.
 Meta-analytic findings suggest that DBT results in decreased suicidal thoughts and behaviors, hospitalizations, and anger (Kliem et al., 2010).

 On the other hand, several treatments for BPD target relationship difficulties/antagonism (i.e., distrust, manipulativeness, oppositional tendencies; Mullins-Sweatt et al., 2012).
-Theorists have suggested that agreeableness, the opposite pole of antagonism, is functionally related to attachment styles that result from relationships with parents or other caregivers (Young et al., 2003).
-Specifically, low levels of agreeableness are thought to develop from insecure, ambivalent, and/or avoidant attachment styles (Bowlby, 1973) that, in adults, manifest as feeling vulnerable in relationships and lead to the seemingly protective behaviors that characterize externalizing psychopathology (e.g., acting cruel, isolating oneself, or seeking excessive admiration from others; Young et al., 2003).
-Individuals with BPD display high rates of insecure attachment styles (Agrawal et al., 2004), justifying the development of relationally-focused interventions for this condition, including psychodynamic treatments, such as transference-
+Theorists have suggested that agreeableness, the opposite pole of antagonism, is functionally related to attachment styles that result from relationships with parents or other caregivers (Young et al., 2006).
+Specifically, low levels of agreeableness are thought to develop from insecure, ambivalent, and/or avoidant attachment styles (Bowlby, 1973) that, in adults, manifest as feeling vulnerable in relationships and lead to the seemingly protective behaviors that characterize externalizing psychopathology (e.g., acting cruel, isolating oneself, or seeking excessive admiration from others; Young et al., 2006).
+Individuals with BPD display high rates of insecure attachment styles (Agrawal et al., 2004), justifying the development of relationally focused interventions for this condition, including psychodynamic treatments, such as transference-focused therapy (TFP; Clarkin et al., 2001; Kernberg, 1984) and mentalization-based treatment (MBT; Bateman & Fonagy, 2004).
+In addition, schema-focused therapy (SFT; Young et al., 2006) is a cognitive approach for personality disorders that includes techniques to challenge patterns of beliefs and behaviors about oneself and others (i.e., disconnection and rejection, impaired autonomy, impaired limits, other directedness).
+There is promising evidence that these interventions lead to reduced BPD symptoms and increased attachment security (Cristea et al., 2017; Levy et al., 2006; Vogt & Norman, 2019).